ivoa/IvoaDocViewSite/README.md

 =========================

-This project is aiming to create a more modern and integrated view on the IVOA standard documents.
-It aims to do this by transforming the source of the documents using [pandoc](https://pandoc.org/) and then putting them into a structure delivered using [sphinx](https://www.sphinx-doc.org/).
+This project is aiming to create a more modern and integrated view on the IVOA standard documents, that can compfortably be viewed on many different device sizes.
+It aims to do this by
+transforming the source of the documents using [pandoc](https://pandoc.org/) and then putting them into a structure delivered using [sphinx](https://www.sphinx-doc.org/).
 Once complete, it is hoped that this is a